MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

     - If you must add one or more users, select **Add user** at the top of the page, enter the account details in the **Add user** dialog box, and then select **Add**.
 For more information, see the "Troubleshooting" section later in this topic.

         > [!NOTE]
-        > When you add a user in this way, you trigger synchronization.
-Therefore, the user is added to the instance within a few minutes.
+        >Users added to the instance should be reflected in the user list within a few minutes

 6. Select **Manage users in Dynamics 365** at the top of the page.

    ![Manage Users in Dynamics 365 command](media/select-manage-users.png "Manage Users in Dynamics 365 command")